Buying a home

 You don’t usually need to attend settlement in person.

 Instead, your solicitor and the seller’s solicitor will meet to make sure they have everything they need for the sale to go ahead.
-If you’re taking out a mortgage to pay for the property a representative of your bank (as well as the seller’s bank) will also attend settlement.
+If you’re taking out a mortgage to pay for the property, a representative of your bank (as well as the seller’s bank) will also attend settlement.
+In some cases, settlement may occur electronically rather than a physical settlement.

-Once that happens, your solicitor will call you to let you know you’re the proud owner of a new home.
+Once settlement happens, your solicitor will call you to let you know you’re the proud owner of a new home.

 Get in touch with a solicitor